p2-inc/phasetwo-docs/docs/self-service/custom-domains.md

 Serving [app association files](#app-association-files) on those domains requires Premium or Enterprise.

+On Enterprise, a domain can be a [wildcard](#wildcard-domains), which serves every subdomain beneath it from a single entry.

 :::tip Don't have a cluster yet?
 Every new cluster starts with a **30-day free trial** — no charge until it ends, cancel any time.
 [Start for free](https://dash.phasetwo.io/clusters/create), or see the [pricing page](/pricing) for what each plan includes.
 :::